Krishnabh-Das/HESTIA/README.md

 * Adapt the platform to make it relevant worldwide and accessible to people of different cultures and backgrounds.
 * Form business alliances to promote sponsorship and workforce collaboration.
 * Integrate social media for optimal reach and simple sharing.
-* Use innovative and advanced analytics tools to gain insights in real-time.
+* Use innovative and advanced analytics tools to gain insights in real time.
 * Improve AI capabilities to provide more precise support.
 * Create agreements for data exchange with organizations.
 * Improve leaderboard functionality to maintain long-term user interest.
 * Ally with government organizations to ensure that the transfer of resources to the homeless is properly monitored.
 * Redeem HESTIA tokens to get merchandise featuring homelessness awareness on t-shirts and other items.

+## How to Setup the Project

 ## Team HESTIA